opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 #### MetaData elements
-Any undefined xml elements will be treated as metadata.
-These elements will be mapped to the `MetaData` dictionary on the package.
+Any unknown xml elements will be treated as metadata.
+These elements will be mapped to the `PackageDef.MetaData` dictionary on the C# package object model .

 ### A Complete Example